Turn (biochemistry): Types of turns

 Turns are classified by their backbone dihedral angles (see Ramachandran plot).
 A turn can be converted into its inverse turn (in which the main chain atoms have opposite chirality) by changing the sign on its dihedral angles.
 (The inverse turn is not a true enantiomer since the C^{α} atom chirality is maintained.)
 Thus, the γ-turn has two forms, a classical form with (φ, ψ) dihedral angles of roughly (75°, −65°) and an inverse form with dihedral angles (−75°, 65°).
 At least eight forms of the beta turn occur, varying in whether a cis isomer of a peptide bond is involved and on the dihedral angles of the central two residues.
 The classical and inverse β-turns are distinguished with a prime, e.g., type I and type I′ beta turns.
 If an i → i + 3 hydrogen bond is taken as the criterion for turns, the four categories of Venkatachalam (I, II, II′, I′) suffice to describe all possible beta turns.
 All four occur frequently in proteins but I is most common, followed by II, I′ and II′ in that order.

 Loops

 An ω-loop is a catch-all term for a longer, extended or irregular loop without fixed internal hydrogen bonding.

 Multiple turns

 In many cases, one or more residues are involved in two partially overlapping turns.
 For example, in a sequence of 5 residues, both residues 1 to 4 and residues 2 to 5 form a turn; in such a case, one speaks of an (i, i + 1) double turn.
 Multiple turns (up to sevenfold) occur commonly in proteins.
 Beta bend ribbons are a different type of multiple turn.

+Multiple types of short H-bonded loop motifs are composed of overlapping H-bonded turns of the same or different types (lengths), including the Schellman loop and its variants, the multiple types of the beta bulge loop, and others.
+These motifs, which play key roles in proteins, including as helix caps, chain-reversers in beta hairpins and ligand binders, have been described as "compound turns" and classified using a compact notation that specifies the types and start positions in the loop of each motif's turns.
+The ExploreTurns tool supports the exploration and analysis of these motifs.
+The tool may also be used to explore individual H-bonded turns of all types.